-This year we introduced a new Diversity, Equity and Inclusion Policy, outlining our commitment to promoting diversity across the organization, including aspirational targets at the Board and Management level.
+In 2022 we introduced a new Diversity, Equity and Inclusion Policy, outlining our commitment to promoting diversity across the organization, including aspirational targets at the Board and Management level.
 To promote diversity, equity and inclusion across the business, we provided a facilitated unconscious bias training session for our Management team in 2022.
 These activities reflect our belief that diversity of thought and experience maximizes the effectiveness of the Board and company leadership, fosters decision-making in the best interests of the Company and improves performance by creating a culture where everyone feels valued and respected.

-Effective corporate governance requires a board to have a diverse composition of skills, knowledge, and experience.
-The Company recognizes the importance of diversity, and the benefits of having a board and executive officers with varying characteristics including, but not limited to, religious and political beliefs, gender, ethnicity, education, socioeconomic background, sexual orientation and geographic location, as diversity supports balanced debate and maximizes the effectiveness of the decision-making of the Board and at senior management levels.
+Effective corporate governance requires a board to have a diverse composition of skills, knowledge and experience.
+The Company recognizes the importance of diversity and the benefits of having a board and executive officers with varying characteristics including, but not limited to, religious and political beliefs, gender, ethnicity, education, socioeconomic background, sexual orientation and geographic location, as diversity supports balanced debate and maximizes the effectiveness of the decision-making of the Board and at senior management levels.

 Measures taken to ensure the Diversity, Equity, and Inclusion Policy is effectively implemented include the commitment imposed on the Corporate Governance and Nominating Committee to actively seek out highly qualified individuals to include in the pool from which new board nominees are evaluated and chosen.
 This commitment is documented in the "Guidelines for the Composition of Africa Oil's Board" as found in the Mandate of the Corporate Governance and Nominating Committee and approved by the Board.
-In addition, the guidelines include a commitment for the Corporate Governance and Nominating Committee to consider the benefits of diversity to maintain an optimum mix of sills, knowledge, experience, education, age, ethnic backgrounds, cultures, and geographic location.
+In addition, the guidelines include a commitment for the Corporate Governance and Nominating Committee to consider the benefits of diversity to maintain an optimum mix of skills, knowledge, experience, education, age, ethnic backgrounds, cultures, and geographic location.
 The guidelines also provide that in making its recommendations for nominees for director of the Company, the Corporate Governance and Nominating Committee will consider and advise the Board as to the following:

-- The competencies and skills that the Corporate Governance and Nominating Committee considers to be necessary for the Board as a whole to possess; - · The competencies and skills that the Corporate Governance and Nominating Committee considers each existing director to possess; and - The competencies and skills each new nominee will bring to the Board.
+- The competencies and skills that the Corporate Governance and Nominating Committee considers to be necessary for the Board as a whole to possess; - The competencies and skills that the Corporate Governance and Nominating Committee considers each existing director to possess; and - The competencies and skills each new nominee will bring to the Board.

 The Corporate Governance and Nominating Committee also considers and advises the Board on gender representation, when nominating candidates to further the Board's goals of achieving gender diversity.
+Board search activities have been ongoing to support the achievement of having 30% female directors on the Board by 2025.
+Additionally, gender diversity has been strengthened in the Executive team which now exceeds the target of 30% female representation and 15% representation from other designated groups.
 The table below shows the data regarding the number of women on the Company's Board and in executive officer positions.

-2022
+2023 2023

 Number %

-Women on board of directors 2 28.6%
+Women on board of directors 2 25%

-Women in executive officer positions 1 16.7%
+Women in executive officer positions 2 33.3%